JamesDeschard/my_templating_engine/readme.md

 <h1>{{ value }}</h1>
 ```

-Variables can be used in forloops.
-They can also be nested
+Variables can also be nested

 ``` html
 <h1>{{ values.value }}</h1>